Beriev A-60: Design and development

-The problem of accommodating the laser gun was therefore solved and it did not spoil the aerodynamics of the base aircraft.
+The problem of accommodating the laser gun was therefore solved, and it did not spoil the aerodynamics of the base aircraft.
 The laser system was 1 MW, created by one of the branches of the Institute of Atomic Energy, Kurchatov.
-This carbon dioxide laser was developed for installation on the IL-76.
+This carbon-dioxide laser was developed for installation on the IL-76.

-The '1A' flying laboratory first flew on 19 August 1981 under E.A.
+The 1A flying laboratory first flew on 19 August 1981 under E.A.
 Lakhmostov.

+In June 1988, the 1A was destroyed by fire at the Chkalovsky test airfield.

 On 29 August 1991, the crew led by test pilot V.P.
-Demyanovskiy flew the second flying laboratory which received the name '1А2' СССР-86879.
-A new variant of a laser system was installed as a result of tests on '1А'.
+Demyanovskiy flew the second flying laboratory, which received the name 1А2 СССР-86879.
+A new variant of a laser system was installed as a result of tests on 1А.

-Apparently, after being mothballed for more than 15 years, the project was reactivated in May 2009, according to the eyewitness accounts about an A-60 spotted flying in the Rostov on Don and Taganrog regions.
-It is currently parked at Taganrog Airport at 47°11'53.92"N 38°51'46.05"E.
+Apparently, after being mothballed for more than 15 years, the project was briefly reactivated in May 2009, with eyewitness accounts spotting an A-60 flying in the Rostov on Don and Taganrog regions.

 Russia has developed a military airborne laser mounted in a A-60, designated 1LK222 Sokol Eshelon.
 The second A-60 laboratory can be seen at this reference.

+By 2016 the test aircraft RA-86879 had been retired, and was placed on the ramp at Taganrog Airport.
+However, the Russian Ministry of Defence reported the adoption of unspecified "laser weapons" based on the research that had been conducted.
+However, in 2020 it was reported that Beriev were exploring options for an upgraded A-60 based on the Il-76MD-90A.

+On 25 November 2025, during the Russo-Ukrainian War, the Beriev facilities at Taganrog Airport were reportedly attacked by Ukrainian long-range drones.
+The last A-60 aircraft was destroyed, and a mothballed Beriev A-100LL was reportedly damaged.